Popup Image for upsc

 How to prepare for the Civil Services exam to become an IAS officer?

-The actual answer to ‘how to become an IAS officer in India’ starts from the preparation strategy!
+The answer to ‘how to become an IAS officer in India’ starts from the preparation strategy!
 Usually, it takes about 8-12 months to prepare for the Civil Services examination.
 So, you need to start about a year in advance to prepare the entire syllabus holistically.
 Here are some basic steps that you need to follow to prepare for the Civil Services examination.

 Step Zero: Know about the exam